Putin says Russia will fight sanctions with shift in trade and energy flows | Headlines

 Putin says Russia will fight sanctions with shift in trade and energy flows

-President Vladimir Putin said on Thursday that Russia would expand trade cooperation with new partners, including by switching gas flows to eastern neighbours, in order to combat Western sanctions.
+President Vladimir Putin said on Thursday that Russia would expand trade cooperation with new partners, including by sharply increasing gas exports to China, to combat Western sanctions.

+When spending on the war in Ukraine is squeezing funds for health and education, Putin promised Russians in a major televised speech on the economy that pensions and the minimum wage would keep rising.
+He said Russia would develop its economic relations with partners in Asia, Africa and Latin America to thwart Western efforts to isolate it economically.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)